Yuma County Stand Down

 Navigating the process of qualifying, acquiring, and paying for PrEP can be a daunting task.
 NCHP's PrEP Navigation training prepares organizations to help clients understand and traverse the system while providing strategies to reduce barriers and increase access.

 National Community Health Partners (NCHP) provides training and technical assistance to community based organizations serving minority populations at risk for HIV/AIDS.
 We also provide case management and support to struggling veterans and their families with a housing-first assistance program.
 We implement programs that educate teens and parents about sensitive issues related to drugs and alcohol, premature sexual activity, and juvenile delinquency.
 We provide services addressing substance abuse, tobacco cessation, environmental health, nutrition and positive family relationships.

 Based in Tucson, Arizona, NCHP—formerly Border Health Foundation—was founded in 1984 to address the health needs of border populations.
 Since then we have developed a strong national presence providing education and services to minority and underserved populations in 47 states and two U.S. territories.

 We have housed over 70 public health programs and services promoting the health and well-being of individuals and communities across the U.S. It is our goal to improve health outcomes through innovative services and compelling educational programs.

 National Community Health Partners is prepared to assist your organization.

-For more details regarding our programs and services please browse through our Projects tab above.
+For more details regarding our programs and services please browse through our Housing for Heroes, Capacity Building Assistance, and Other Projects tabs above.